 Each class will hold one circle time each week.
 Currently this takes place in place of Wednesday assembly.
 All teachers delivering Circle Time will be trained in its use.
-The Headteacher will use information and data about behaviour in the school to decide on the theme of the Circle Times half-termly and prepare outline planning for class teachers.
+The Headteacher will use information and data about behaviour in the school to decide on the theme of the Circle Times half-termly.
 These themes will pick up on whole-school trends or priorities in behaviour.

-5.4 Zones of Regulation
+5.5 Zones of Regulation